A New Lotka-Volterra Model of Competition With Strategic Aggression -- Civil Wars When Strategy Comes Into Play: Themes and aims of this work

 The method of analysis that we adopt is a combination of techniques from different fields, including ordinary differential equations, dynamical systems and optimal control.

-This viewpoint will allow us to rigorously investigate the model, with a special focus on a number of mathematical features of concrete interest, such as the possible extinction of one of the two populations and the analysis of the strategies that lead to the victory of the aggressive population.
+This viewpoint allows us to rigorously investigate the model, with a special focus on a number of mathematical features of concrete interest, such as the possible extinction of one of the two populations and the analysis of the strategies that lead to the victory of the aggressive population.

-In particular, we will analyze the {\it dynamics of the system}, characterizing the equilibria and their features (including possible basins of attraction) in terms of the different parameters of the model (such as relative fitness to the environment, aggressiveness and effectiveness of strikes).
-Also, we will study the initial configurations which may lead to the victory of the aggressive population, also taking into account different possible {\it strategies} to achieve the victory: roughly speaking, we suppose that the aggressive population may adjust the parameter describing the aggressiveness in order to either dim or exacerbate the conflict with the aim of destroying the second population (of course, the war has a cost in terms of life for both the populations, hence the aggressive population must select the appropriate strategy in terms of the structural parameters of the system).
-We will show that the initial data allowing the victory of the aggressive population does not exhaust the all space, namely {\it there exists initial configurations for which the aggressive population cannot make the other extinct}, regardless the strategy adopted during the conflict.
+In particular, we analyze the {\em dynamics of the system}, characterizing the equilibria and their features (including possible basins of attraction) in terms of the different parameters of the model (such as relative fitness to the environment, aggressiveness and effectiveness of strikes).
+Moreover, we study the initial configurations which may lead to the victory of the aggressive population, also taking into account different possible {\em strategies} to achieve the victory: roughly speaking, we suppose that the aggressive population may adjust the parameter describing the aggressiveness in order to either dim or exacerbate the conflict with the aim of destroying the second population (of course, the war has a cost in terms of life for both the populations, hence the aggressive population must select the appropriate strategy in terms of the structural parameters of the system).
+We show that the initial data allowing the victory of the aggressive population does not exhaust the all space, namely {\em there exist initial configurations for which the aggressive population cannot make the other extinct}, regardless of the strategy adopted during the conflict.

-Furthermore, {\it for identical populations with the same fit to the environment the constant strategies suffices} for the aggressive population to possibly achieve the victory: namely, if an initial configuration admits a piecewise continuous in time strategy that leads to the victory of the aggressive population, then it also admits a constant in time strategy that reaches the same objective (and of course, for the aggressive population, the possibility of focusing only on constant strategies would entail concrete practical advantages).
+Furthermore, {\em for identical populations with the same fit to the environment, the constant strategies suffice} for the aggressive population to possibly achieve the victory: namely, if an initial configuration admits a piecewise continuous in time strategy that leads to the victory of the aggressive population, then it also admits a constant in time strategy that reaches the same objective (and of course, for the aggressive population, the possibility of focusing only on constant strategies would entail concrete practical advantages).